Accredited by the Middle States Association of Colleges and Secondary Schools

 Rev. Ronald C. Bocian was principal from 1992 to 1999.
 During Msgr.
 Bocian’s tenure, there was a marked increase in Nativity’s enrollment, especially in the freshman class, which increased by 68%.
 As before, the vast majority of graduates went on to college, many with awards, grants, and scholarships.
 There was also a dramatic increase in the number and variety of new courses and new teachers.

-Rev. Ronald V. Jankaitis came on board at the beginning of the 1999-2000 academic year.
+Rev. Ronald V. Jankaitis came on board as principal at the beginning of the 1999-2000 academic year.
 He remained until July 14, 2008.
 Fr.
-Jankaitis was at Nativity as a teacher and prinicpal for 21 years.
+Jankaitis was at Nativity as a teacher and principal for 21 years.

 Rev. Christopher L. Wakefield joined the Nativity community as President on July 15, 2008.
 At that time, Fr.
 Wakefield was joined on the Nativity Leadership Team by Principal Bruce Hess.
 This was the first time that Nativity had the President/Principal model at the school.

-Mrs. Lynn Sabol was named Principal Pro-Tem of Nativity in January 2010.
-Mrs. Sabol has 30 years of dedicated service to Nativity in several capacities.
+Mrs. Lynn Lechleitner Sabol ’76 was named Principal pro tem of Nativity in January 2010.
+Mrs. Sabol has over 40 years of dedicated service to Nativity in several capacities.
 She was named principal of the school on June 1, 2010.

 Christ is the reason for this school!